Mercedes-Benz Generation EQ: Flipping the Switch

 Similarly to the latest series-produced models from Mercedes Benz, the vehicle architecture builds on an intelligent multi-material mix of steel, aluminium and carbon fibre.
 This ensures that the requirements in terms of lightweight design, strength and cost efficiency are ideally met.

 “Generation EQ is hot and cool,” says Gorden Wagener, Head of Design at Daimler AG.
 “Its fascination lies in a reinterpretation of our design philosophy of sensual purity, the aim being to create an avant-garde, contemporary and distinctive electro-look.
 At the same time, the design of the visionary show car, which has been reduced to the essentials, reveals an alluring progressivity.”

-The monolithic basic form of “Generation EQ” unites the genes of an SUV with the dynamic character of a coupé and a dash of shooting brake at the rear end.
+The monolithic basic form of “Generation EQ” unites the genes of an SUV with the dynamic character of a coupé and at the rear end.
 The squat, elongated greenhouse gives rise to muscular-purist proportions.
 The new electro-look is the result of a flowing transition from the gleaming black bonnet across the windscreen to the dark-tinted panoramic roof – an exciting contrast to the alubeam silver paintwork.